Chicken liver pate recipe according to Gordon Ramsay

 3. Advertisement

 15. 14.
-Serve the pâté chilled with slices of baguette.
-Enjoy!
+Serve chilled with slices of crusty baguette, crostini, or crackers.
+Enjoy your homemade gourmet spread!

 Aušra